Last Updated on February 23, 2021 by Michael Joseph

 Several randomized controlled trials also suggest that polyphenols found in fruit may have beneficial effects, such as improving endothelial function, which can be protective against cardiovascular disease (20, 21).

+These compounds range from anthocyanins in berries and cherries to flavones in citrus fruits like kumquat, lemons, and oranges.
 However, more research is necessary to fully understand the purported beneficial role phytonutrients may have (22).

 Lastly, despite containing sugar, many whole fruits are low on the glycemic index (23).